bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 space before and after the paragraphs.
 It is currently used by NitrilePreviewCreamer class to center contents inside a slide.

+However, this method does not seems to work when the content contains following commands which are designed to create a two-column layout; in this case all contents in both columns are top-aligned.

+    \startcolumns[n=2]
+    \column
+    \stopcolumns

 # Known problems